YongliHe23/SequenceExamples-GE/pge2/README.md

 Note, however, that it may be possible to set some or all of the various dead- and ringdown times to 0 as long as there is a gap in the previous/subsequent block to allow time to turn on/off RF and ADC events.
+This is because the block boundaries 'disappear' inside a segment.
 If you know this to be the case, you may want to try the following, more time-efficient, alternative:

 ```